-Moora Moora Cooperative Community consists of 245 hectares, which is 700 metres above sea level and has a rainfall of 1075 millimetres a year.
+Moora Moora Cooperative Community consists of 245 hectaresheld in common.
+700 metres above sea level and with a yearly rainfall of 1075 millimetres.
 The climate is cool temperate with occasional snow in winter.
+Members own shares and have rights to build, and to farm in a way that cares for the land.

-On top of the mountain is 40 hectares of undulating grass pastures.
-Most land is cleared in this area, except for some forested areas, one of which surrounds a natural clear spring thatsupplies the property with year-round water.
-The spring flows down a gully into a small dam.
-Walking the winding driveway leads to about half an acre of historical English gardens surrounding the Lodge.
+On our mountaintop plateau are 40 hectares of undulating grass pastures.
+Most land is cleared in this area, except for smallforested areas, one of which surrounds a natural clear spring supplying the property with year-round water.
+The spring flows down a gully into a small dam, very popular in the summer months.
+Walking the winding driveway into the community centre leads to about half an acre of historical English gardens surrounding the Lodge.

 We work hard to minimise our impact on the complex ecosystems, whilst striving to live a more sustainable life, striking balance between preservation of the natural ecosystem and agricultural and horticultural farming.

-We protect our native Flora and Fauna by exclusion of dogs and cats and have agreed to a conservation covenant covering our forested land and our sanctuary site for honouring past Moora Mooora members.
+We protect our native Flora and Fauna by exclusion of dogs and cats and have signed a conservation covenant with Trust for Nature, which covers our forested land and our sanctuary site for honouring past Moora Moora members.

 We draw on nature’s resources as much as possible, particularly solar energy and wind power.
-Our community is ‘off grid’ and self sufficient in power and water.
+Our community has always been ’off grid’ and self sufficient in power and water.

-We have many paddocks fenced and available for farming Cattle, poultry, horses, sheep, goats, chickens and pigs for those who wish to do so.
-Activity in these areas fluctuates with member’sinterests, and who is living at Moora Moora at the time.
+We have many paddocks fenced and available for farming cattle, poultry, horses, sheep, goats, chickens and pigs, with activity in these areas fluctuating with members’ interests.
+Some members keep bees.

 We have a changing landscape over the altitudinal landscape from Wet Scloerophyll forests, to dry Messmate dominated forests, full of ferns, tea tree and diverse native species.
 We are blessed to have an abundance of Lyrebirds, Wombats, Birdlife, Leadbeaters Possums, and many more species we are keen to protect.